-All of your focus as a retailer right now has to be on how to attract both potential and existing customers into your retail store, keeping them there by offering a great customer experience, selling them something, inviting them to come back, and marketing to them afterward.
+Your focus as a retailer right now has to be on attracting potential and existing customers into your retail store, keeping them there by offering a great customer experience, selling them something, inviting them to come back, and marketing to them afterward.

-When retailers ask me for direction, I tell them that the only thing you can control is how you approach your business - not the external business conditions.
+When retailers ask me for direction, I tell them that the only thing they can control is how they approach their business - not the external business conditions.